 Livestock production within the watershed encompasses several species, and the overall composition changes from county to county.
-Hogs, cattle, and turkeys are produced in all four counties.
-Knox County produces significant numbers of turkeys and ducks, geese, and other poultry.
+Hogs, cattle, and sheep are produced in all ten counties, and significant numbers of horses and ponies are produced in nine of the ten counties in the watershed.
 See Table 2-3 for livestock inventory numbers.
 Some animals are raised in open lots or pastures and some are raised in confined feeding lots or buildings.